 The Behavioural research team sits within Cancer Council SA and conducts monitoring, applied research and evaluation to inform the development of Cancer Council SA's cancer control programs and services.
 The objectives of the Behavioural research team are to:

 - Undertake monitoring of progress in cancer control indicators (behaviours, attitudes and knowledge) at the population level, e.g.smoking prevalence, obesity, alcohol consumption, sun protective behaviours, physical activity, screening participation and dietary intake.

 - Conduct applied research to inform the development of cancer control strategies and programs, e.g. evaluating the effectiveness cancer support programs and prevention programs such as the SunSmart schools program.

 - Ensure methodological and conceptual rigour by seeking peer review of evaluation studies and disseminating results.

 - Participate in applied research and evaluation projects in cancer control at the national level.

-The Behavioural research team work closely with the Chair in Cancer Prevention (Behavioural Science) and her team (including a newly-appointed PhD candidate, and postdoctoral fellows) who are jointly based at Cancer Council SA and Flinders Centre for Innovation in Cancer.
+The Behavioural research team work closely with the Cancer Council SA Senior Research Fellow and her team (including a newly-appointed PhD candidate, and postdoctoral fellows) who are jointly based at Cancer Council SA and Flinders Centre for Innovation in Cancer.
 Together they are interested in people’s knowledge, attitude, behaviours and the decisions people make that may lead to healthy or unhealthy behaviours in the area of cancer control, as well as research into the psychosocial impact of cancer on those directly and indirectly affected by cancer.

 For more information please select a button below